 If a licensed teacher is employed as a teacher for part of the school day and in a non-TRS-covered position (e.g., paraprofessional/teacher's aide or secretary) for the remainder of the day, report to TRS earnings and service information for the portion of the day the individual is employed in the TRS-covered position.
+Report all extra duties related to the academic program or involving the supervision of students to TRS.
 Do not report earnings or service information to TRS from the non-TRS-covered position, but evaluate the noncovered position separately for possible IMRF coverage.
 Please refer to Example 13 in Chapter 5.